 Without an FSA ID or email address, a paper form will take as long as three weeks to process and send out your SAR.
 Also, providing an invalid email address on the FAFSA® using any method will result in a delayed SAR.

-First, the schools you listed on your FAFSA® receive your EFC.
+First, the colleges you listed on your FAFSA® receive your EFC.

-After receiving your SAR, which includes your Expected Family Contribution (EFC), the schools you listed on the application will receive the information to determine your financial aid eligibility.
+After receiving your SAR, which includes your Expected Family Contribution (EFC), the colleges you listed on the application will receive the information to determine your financial aid eligibility.
+It’s with the FAFSA® information that a college can determine your aid award.

 Then, the school you are accepted to creates a financial aid package.